Abraxas: Magical papyri

 Having due regard to the magic papyri, in which many of the unintelligible names of the Abrasax-stones reappear, besides directions for making and using gems with similar figures and formulas for magical purposes, it can scarcely be doubted that many of these stones are pagan amulets and instruments of magic.

 The magic papyri reflect the same ideas as the Abrasax-gems and often bear Hebraic names of God.
 The following example is illustrative: "I conjure you by Iaō Sabaōth Adōnai Abrasax, and by the great god, Iaeō".
 The patriarchs are sometimes addressed as deities; for which fact many instances may be adduced.
 In the group "Iakoubia, Iaōsabaōth Adōnai Abrasax", the first name seems to be composed of Jacob and Ya.
 Similarly, entities considered angels in Judaism are invoked as gods alongside Abrasax: thus "I conjure you ... by the god Michaēl, by the god Souriēl, by the god Gabriēl, by the god Raphaēl, by the god Abrasax Ablathanalba Akrammachari ...".

-In text PGM V. 96-172, Abrasax is identified as part of the "true name which has been transmitted to the prophets of Israel" of the "Headless One, who created heaven and earth, who created night and day ...
+In text PGM V. 96–172, Abraxas is identified as part of the "true name which has been transmitted to the prophets of Israel" of the "Headless One, who created heaven and earth, who created night and day ...
 Osoronnophris whom none has ever seen ... awesome and invisible god with an empty spirit"; the name also includes Iaō and Adōnai.
 "Osoronnophris" represents Egyptian Wsir Wn-nfr, "Osiris the Perfect Being".
 Another identification with Osiris is made in PGM VII.
 643-51: "you are not wine, but the guts of Osiris, the guts of ...
 Ablanathanalba Akrammachamarei Eee, who has been stationed over necessity, Iakoub Ia Iaō Sabaōth Adōnai Abrasax."
 PGM VIII.
-1-63, on the other hand, identifies Abrasax as a name of "Hermes" (i.e. Thoth).
+1-63, on the other hand, identifies Abraxas as a name of "Hermes" (i.e. Thoth).
 Here the numerological properties of the name are invoked, with its seven letters corresponding to the seven planets and its isopsephic value of 365 corresponding to the days of the year.
 Thoth is also identified with Abrasax in PGM LXXIX.
 1-7: "I am the soul of darkness, Abrasax, the eternal one, Michaēl, but my true name is Thōouth, Thōouth."